Delaine Eastin

-Delaine Andree Eastin (born August 20, 1947) is an American politician and educator from California.
-A professor by education, she was the first and only woman to date to be elected California State Superintendent of Public Instruction (1995–2003) under Governors Pete Wilson and Gray Davis.
+Delaine Andree Eastin (August 20, 1947 – April 23, 2024) was an American politician and educator from California.
+A professor by education, she was the first woman to be elected California State Superintendent of Public Instruction (1995–2003) since the office was first held in January 1851.
 Eastin represented parts of Alameda County and Santa Clara County in the California State Assembly between 1986 and 1994.
-She is a member of the Democratic Party.
+She was a member of the Democratic Party.

 Early life and education

 Eastin was born in San Diego, California, where her father served in the United States Navy.
 After her father completed his career in the Navy, the family moved to San Francisco where her mother had been born and raised.

-Delaine enrolled in elementary school in San Francisco, where she was one of 44 children in the second grade classroom.
-While the teacher was effective, it was impossible for her to attend to the needs of every child in the class.
-The family moved to San Carlos shortly thereafter, where Delaine enrolled in a school where she was one of 20 children.
+Eastin's parents enrolled her in elementary school in San Francisco, where she was one of 44 children in the second-grade classroom.
+While the teacher was effective, she couldn't attend to the needs of every child in the class.
+The family moved to San Carlos shortly thereafter, where Eastin's parents enrolled her in a school where she was one of 20 children.
 Eastin received her bachelor's degree from the University of California, Davis and her Master of Arts degree in political science from the University of California, Santa Barbara in 1971.

 Career

 Teaching and business career

 After graduation, Eastin taught women's studies and political science at Ventura College, DeAnza College, and Cañada College.
-Following seven years of teaching, she joined Pacific Telephone in 1979 as an accounting manager and later as a corporate strategic planner, where she worked for the company that became Pacific Telesis As a corporate planner, she worked on the team that advocated expansion into a then new technology area, cellular phone service, resulting in PacTel Mobile, finally acquired by Vodafone.
+Following seven years of teaching, she joined Pacific Telephone in 1979 as an accounting manager and later as a corporate strategic planner, where she worked for the company that became Pacific Telesis.
+As a corporate planner, she worked on the team that advocated expansion into a then-new technology area, cellular phone service, resulting in PacTel Mobile, finally acquired by Vodafone.

 Early political career

 Eastin began her political career in 1980 as a member of the Union City Council.
-As a council member she represented the city on a variety of boards including as a member of the Alameda County Library Commission, which she chaired for five of the six years she served on it.
+As a council member, she represented the city on a variety of boards including as a member of the Alameda County Library Commission, which she chaired for five of the six years she served on it.
 She also represented the city on the Solid Waste Management Authority, where she successfully advocated for a Recycling Subcommittee.
 She chaired the SWMA and she represented Union City on the Association of Bay Area Governments.

-Eastin's leadership garnered the "Rookie of the Year" acknowledgement from the California Journal, a non-partisan analytical journal that reported on the state legislature.
+Eastin's leadership garnered the "Rookie of the Year" acknowledgment from the California Journal, a non-partisan analytical journal that reported on the state legislature.

 Eastin served four terms in the state assembly, representing parts of Alameda and Santa Clara counties.
 She wrote legislation to enhance school safety and increase parent involvement.

-She received the prestigious Crystal Apple Award from the American Library Association.
+Eastin received the prestigious Crystal Apple Award from the American Library Association.
 She was given the Inspirational Leader Award from Kidango.
 She received alumni awards from both UC Davis and UC Santa Barbara.